-Tortoises naturally shed skin, scales, and scutes throughout their lifetime.
-The shedding process allows them to cast off old skin and grow healthy, robust skin.
+Tortoises naturally shed their skin, scales, and scutes throughout their lifetime.
+Shedding allows them to cast off old, worn skin and grow new, healthy skin in its place.

-This fresh layer rejuvenates the body and serves to protect them from diseases.
+This fresh layer of skin rejuvenates the body and protects them from infections and diseases.
 Tortoises don’t shed their skin in one uniform sleeve, so it flakes off in patches.

 Why is My Tortoise Shedding Skin?

-Additionally, tortoises will experience flaking when healing from injuries.
-This usually happens if the tortoise is recovering from fungal skin infections, so replacing the skin allows it to recover.
+Also, tortoises will experience flaking when healing from injuries, which often happens if they’re recovering from fungal skin infections.

 Skin Appears Duller